alexvmt/cholera_risk_modeling/README.md

 ### Mean land surface temperature January, April, July and October 2018
 ![Land surface temperature 2018](images/lst_2018.png 'Land surface temperature 2018')

+## Modeling

-Finally, the train and test sets can be used to train a random forest classifier that tries to predict cholera outbreaks based on ECV data:
+Finally, the sampled data can be used to train a random forest classifier that tries to predict cholera outbreaks based on ECV features:
 - `modeling.ipynb`

-#### To do
+## Open tasks and questions

+### Open tasks

-- validate cholera outbreaks and ecv data
+- validate cholera outbreaks and ECVs
 - figure out why some cholera outbreaks are missing
 - figure out why there are some chlor-a data points at unexpected locations on land
 - improve and extend modeling

-#### Open questions
+### Open questions

 - Which local CRS is best to use (e.g. https://epsg.io/7755)?
 - How exactly is the buffering done?
 - How exactly are the areal means of terrestrial and oceanic variables computed?
 - How is the number of non-outbreak data points of 8504 calculated?
 Intuitively I would calculate 9 years x 12 months x 40 coastal districts = 4320.
 I'm clearly missing something here.
 - Which of the lag variables are used in the final model, i. e. actual lag values, rate of change and/or binary features indicating the rate of change's direction?

 ## References